Prohibitions on cosmetics testing in the EU and elsewhere

 However, there are limitations to the EU bans (see below).

-For over two decades, we have been certifying companies as cruelty free under the Leaping Bunny programme.
+For over two decades, we have been approving companies as cruelty free under the Leaping Bunny programme.
 During this time it was the only way consumers could be sure they were buying products that were not tested on animals.

 And the Leaping Bunny continues to be the best way you can be sure you are buying truly ‘cruelty free’ beauty products – because there are important differences between the Leaping Bunny and the EU bans.